mesosphere/marathon/docs/docs/plugin.md

 #### mesosphere.marathon.plugin.task.RunSpecTaskProcessor

 This plugin allows for the modification of an app TaskInfo or the pod TaskGroupInfo.
 This could be used to modify the runSpec by adding labels or to enforce the use of a custom executor.
-Please see the [RunSpecTaskProcessor]((https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/task/RunSpecTaskProcessor.scala)) trait for documentation.
+Please see the [RunSpecTaskProcessor]((https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/task/RunSpecTaskProcessor.scala)) trait for documentation  as well as [Example Scala Plugin](https://github.com/mesosphere/marathon-example-plugins/tree/master/env).

 When working with the `RunSpecTaskProcessor` is best to be familiar with [ProtocolBuffers](https://developers.google.com/protocol-buffers/docs/overview) and the Apache Mesos [org.apache.mesos.Protos.TaskInfo](http://mesos.apache.org/api/latest/java/org/apache/mesos/Protos.TaskInfo.html)

 #### mesosphere.marathon.plugin.validation.RunSpecValidator

 This plugin allow for the validation of an app or pod at the time the runspec is added or updated.
 This allows for the enforcement of specific rules on the runspec.
-Marathon and the `RunSpecValidator` use the [Accord](https://github.com/wix/accord) validation library.

-Please see the [RunSpecValidator](https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/validation/RunSpecValidator.scala) trait for documentation as well as [Example Scale Plugin](https://github.com/mesosphere/marathon-example-plugins/tree/master/env).
+Please see the [RunSpecValidator](https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/validation/RunSpecValidator.scala) trait for documentation as well as [Example Scala Plugin](https://github.com/mesosphere/marathon-example-plugins/tree/master/label).

+Marathon and the `RunSpecValidator` use the [Accord](https://github.com/wix/accord) validation library which is useful to understand when creating validator rules.

 ## Notes on Plugins